Man who attacked Las Vegas judge skips court, could get bail

 LAS VEGAS (KLAS) – The man who attacked a judge in a Las Vegas courtroom on Wednesday refused to show up to court Thursday and remains in jail.

-As the 8 News Now Investigators first reported, Deobra Redden, 30, a three-time felon, was in Clark County District Court Judge Mary Kay Holthus’ courtroom for sentencing on a charge of attempted battery with substantial bodily harm.
+As Nexstar’s KLAS first reported, Deobra Redden, 30, a three-time felon, was in Clark County District Court Judge Mary Kay Holthus’ courtroom for sentencing on a charge of attempted battery with substantial bodily harm.
 As Holthus was getting ready to sentence Redden to prison time, he lunged over the bench and attacked her.

 On Thursday, Redden refused to show up for his initial appearance in the same building where the attack happened the day before.